monsoonmaelstrom/book2/book2.md

 “Seriously.”

+(( this section needs mad work.
+Le sigh ))

 “Seriously.
 I don’t have any plans.”
-That’s not *exactly* true.
+I tell him, which isn’t *exactly* true.
 Just mostly true.
-“I have ideas about a bunch of ways to possibly not die.
+“I have ideas about a bunch of ways to possibly avoid dying.
 And one of those ideas involves getting to the Northend Bluffs sooner rather than later.
 So.
 Shall we?”

-If we hurry, we can be there in about an hour and a half, which will have us getting there around nine in the morning.
+If we hurry, we can be there in about an hour and a half, which should be around mid-morning.
 We’ll be there well before everyone else, and have ample time to prepare.
 At least insofar as you can prepare to be bait.

-(( this needs mad work.
-Le sigh ))

-I’ve moved both of the pigeons to locations around the Dairuvar compound, where they’re currently just blending in, being pigeons, waiting for Iverson to move.
-For all I know though, he could have something similar in place, but I don’t think he does.
-Or at least, I don’t think he does *right now*.
-Mostly because I don’t think he knows where I am.
-But once I get to the Northend Bluffs he’ll know exactly where to look, which raises its own set of problems that I ponder as we make our way north.

 (( sam.
 What about the tracking magic????
 WHAT ABOUT IT????
 Fuck. ))

 I run through possible scenarios in my head, over and over, but all I see are flaws in all of them.
 I consider aiming for ‘trust me, I’m harmless’, but after the past twenty four hours, I think we’re well past that.
 He knows I’m not harmless, so I may as well aim for every possible advantage.
 Only anything advantage I have time to preemptively set up, he has time to counteract.

+(( this section needs mad work.
+Le sigh - probably through here ))

 I’m just going around in circles and getting nowhere.
 I need a change of perspective.
 I need to think about something else.